E-Mail Page | Print Page

 - Provided 50% funding of the Computer Support Specialist position for support of student related technology in the general access computer labs, at the help desk, and in the residence halls.

 - Provided paper and toner for the general computer labs

 - Provided equipment repairs for the general computer labs

-- Purchased 12 replacement PCs for the Miller lab originally purchased in 1999.
+- Purchased 22 replacement PCs for the High Rise lab.

-- Internet connectivity charges and on-going software contracts for Campus Pipeline, Student Information System, Microsoft Campus Agreement, etc.
+- Internet connectivity charges and on-going software contracts for Blackboard, Campus Pipeline, Student Information system, Microsoft Campus Agreement, Library Automation, Antivirus and AntiSpam licenses etc.